dxtyut/dxtyut.github.io/_pages/includes/pub.md

 [Heterogeneous Feature Mutual-Calibration Assisted Online Distillation for Efficient Face Anti-Spoofing]() \\
 _ICASSP_.

-- A novel online distillation framework tailored for FAS, enabling bidirectional feature transfer and collaborative train￾ing between teacher and student.
+- We propose a novel online distillation framework tailored for FAS, enabling bidirectional feature transfer and collaborative training between teacher and student.
 - We design a cascaded local-global feature extractor that enhances the representation capacity of teacher and guides the student to learn both texture details and global information of face.
 - We introduce a feature mutual calibration distillation loss to deal with intermediate feature mismatches between heterogeneous teacher and student architecture.
 </div>